“We see the forest before the trees”Navon, D. (1977)

 Speaking in terms of neuroscience, there are cells in our brains which respond differently to different so-called “spatial frequencies”.
-Which cell type responds depends on whether we see with the cones (detail /central vision) or with the rods (peripheral vision): roughly said, it seems likely that global processing (e.g seeing the large character first) is facilitated more by low spatial frequency which equals peripheral vision and the local processing is facilitated more by high spatial frequencies which equals more central vision (Flevaris et al.; 2014).
+Which cell type responds depends on whether we see with the cones (detail /central vision) or with the rods (peripheral vision): roughly said, it seems likely that global processing (e.g seeing a large character first) is facilitated more by a low spatial frequency which equals peripheral vision and the local processing is facilitated more by high spatial frequencies which equals more central vision (Flevaris et al.; 2014).

-In the following video neurobiologist, Dr. Margaret Livingstone demonstrates that a focus on these so-called spatial frequencies could help explain why the smile of the Mona Lisa is so elusive.
+In the following video neurobiologist, Dr Margaret Livingstone demonstrates that a focus on these so-called spatial frequencies could help explain why the smile of the Mona Lisa is so elusive.

-A screenshot from the video shows the steps respectively the time course on how we perceive objects based on the theory: very low spatial frequencies, peripheral vision (left) for the coarse or global processing, low spatial frequencies (at the center) and high spatial frequencies and central vision (on the right) for detailed, local processing.
+A screenshot from the video shows the steps respectively the time course on how we perceive objects based on the theory: very low spatial frequencies, peripheral vision (left) for the coarse or global processing, low spatial frequencies (at the centre) and high spatial frequencies and central vision (on the right) for detailed, local processing.